GabrielDCelery/personal-notes/02_area/go/cheatsheet/common/logging.md

 > Standard library structured logger since Go 1.21.
 Use `log/slog` for new projects, zap for perf-critical paths.

+## Why

+- **Structured over unstructured** — `slog.Info("created", "id", 42)` produces machine-parseable key-value pairs. `log.Println("created user 42")` produces a string you have to regex to search.
+- **JSON handler for production** — Log aggregators (Datadog, ELK, CloudWatch) parse JSON natively.
+Text handler is for local dev where humans read the output.
+- **Child loggers with With()** — Attach request-scoped fields (request_id, user_id) once, and every subsequent log line includes them.
+Avoids repeating the same fields everywhere.
+- **slog.Attr for hot paths** — The key-value `slog.Info("msg", "k", v)` API allocates.
+Using `slog.LogAttrs` with typed attrs avoids allocations when performance matters.
+- **slog vs zap** — slog is good enough for most apps and has zero dependencies.
+Use zap only when benchmarks prove slog is a bottleneck (rare).

 ## Quick Reference

 | Use case            | Method                          |